intel/llvm/sycl/doc/HugeObjectFilesSupport.md

 put `__CLANG_OFFLOAD_BUNDLE__*` sections at the end of the binary so they are not inserted between any other two sections.

+**TODO**: provide an example of a linker script that works **TODO**: describe how this solution should be applied: will compiler implcitly use the correct linker script or shall user explicitly set the correct linker script?
+What if user already has a linker script?

 ## Generic solution

 This solution will work on both Linux and Windows, but it requires more